ashleyblawas/ashleyblawas.io/Research.md

                Diving patterns of cryptic, deep diving cetaceans.</h3> <p>Using tagging, surveys, and towed hydrophones to understand the spatial ecology of whales off the coast of North Carolina. <a href="https://sites.duke.edu/oceansmart/">Learn more at the project webite.</a><br><br>

 <b>Publications:</b><br>
 IN PREP.
 Acoustic surveys demonstrate high densities of sperm whales off the mid-Atlantic coast of the USA in winter and spring.
-O. Boisseaua, D. Nowacek, A. Pabst, A. Blawas, A. Clabaugh, A.Moscrop, R. McLanaghan, and J.J.
+O. Boisseau, D. Nowacek, A. Pabst, A. Blawas, A. Clabaugh, A.Moscrop, R. McLanaghan, and J.J.
 Levenson. </p>
 </div>